SystemsApproach/sdn/access.rst

 to directives from the OLT, this really boils down to disaggregating the OLT.

-Third, because the RAN is a packet-switch network that interconnects a set of base stations (running as an overlay on the backhaul), there is an opportunity for software control.
+Third, because the RAN is a packet-switched network that interconnects a set of base stations (running as an overlay on the backhaul), there is an opportunity for software control.
 This requires disaggregating the base stations, which as as we will see later in this chapter, have